MIT-LCP/physionet-build/GuideForNewDevelopers.md

 Run the following commands to set up the database

-  - Run: `python3 manage.py resetdb` to reset the database with the latest applied migrations.
+  - Run : `python3 manage.py resetdb` to reset the database with the latest applied migrations.

-  - Run: `python3 manage.py loaddemo` to load the demo fixtures set up example files.
+  - Run : `python3 manage.py loaddemo` to load the demo fixtures set up example files.

 That's it, you are all setup and ready to go.
 You can now start playing around with the project on [http://localhost:8000](http://localhost:8000).